sherzodcode/diary-API/readme.txt

 Time is 17:16 i'm in my room.
 Almost 30 minutes ago i came from station.
 In the morning at home i started Todo list project, and in statation , i almost finished half of it, In  Sha Allah today i'll finish it.
+I didn't finish the whole thing but first account section is done, Alhamdulillah

 ////////